Mediator, Arbitrator, Neutral Case Evaluator, Senior Judge

 - Managing Partner, Platt & Risner, 1976-86

 Served as a judge in the Maryland Courts for over 25 years, with 17 years on the Circuit Court.
 While serving as a Circuit Court Judge, responsible for management of all “Complex Civil Non-Family Cases” in the Court, which included the supervision of all settlement conferencing, mediating and scheduling of these medical malpractice, legal malpractice, business litigation, and products liability cases.
 He has also presided over many of these cases.
 Experience as a judge also includes employment matters involving discrimination, wage and hour disputes and the right to strike under collective bargaining contracts.
 Acknowledged architect of the Maryland Businesses Technology Case Management Program, which was cited as a model for the nation in articles appearing in The Business Lawyer, a publication of the Section of Business Law of the American Bar Association, in Case In Point, the periodical of the National Judicial College, and in The Maryland Bar Journal.

 Alternative Dispute Resolution Experience

-Judge Steven I. Platt (Ret.) is a Neutral and member of the Maryland Board of Directors of The National Academy of Distinguished Neutrals (NADN) which after a thorough peer review by the Board of Directors of that “invitation only” organization selects only the top 10% of Neutrals in the country.
-He is also on the Judicial, Commercial, Employment, Large Complex Case, and Construction Panels of the American Arbitration Association (AAA), the International Institute for Conflict Prevention and Resolution (CPR), The International Mediation Institute (IMI), The Association for International Arbitration (AIA), and Resolute Systems (RS).
+Judge Steven I. Platt (Ret.) is a Neutral and member of the Maryland Board of Directors of The National Academy of Distinguished Neutrals (NADN), which after a thorough peer review by the Board of Directors of that “invitation only” organization, selects only the top 10% of Neutrals in the country.
+He also serves on the Judicial, Commercial, Employment, Large Complex Case, and Construction Panels of the American Arbitration Association (AAA), the International Institute for Conflict Prevention and Resolution (CPR), The International Mediation Institute (IMI), The Association for International Arbitration (AIA), and Resolute Systems (RS).
 He has taught the use of mediation and arbitration in resolving Business Disputes to Judges and Lawyers both in Maryland and nationally through both The Judicial Education Program of The American Enterprise Institute (AEI) Brookings Joint Center for Regulatory Studies (served on Judicial Advisory Board), and through The American College of Business Court Judges (Past- President).